 UAFA is the Title II of the Reuniting Families Act, which helps those families currently waiting abroad in the visa backlog to enter the U.S. and reunite with family members.
 Because the U.S. did not legally recognize LGBT couples and their children as families, many families have been torn apart.
 She helped her constituent Shirley Tan avoid this outcome in 2009 by stopping her deportation so Shirley could remain with her partner Jay and two children (Jay and Shirley pictured in first photo above).

-She has also signed onto a Congressional letter urging the International Olympic Committtee to uphold the ideals of non-discriminaton and committ to the protection of human rights during the 2014 Winter Olympic Games in Sochi, Russia.
+She also signed onto a Congressional letter urging the International Olympic Committee to uphold the ideals of non-discrimination and commit to the protection of human rights during the 2014 Winter Olympic Games in Sochi, Russia.

 Employment and Health

 43 percent of LGBT people and 90 percent of transgender people have experienced workplace discrimination.
 More than 70% of the American people support federal legislation to prohibit employers from making decisions about hiring, firing, promoting, or compensating an employee based on sexual orientation or gender identity, and 8 out of 10 voters already think it exists.
 The Employment Nondiscrimination Act (ENDA) reflects policies already in place at hundreds of companies, in 21 states and in the District of Columbia.
-On November 7, 2013, ENDA passed the Senate 64-32, and it is now up to the House to protect LGBT Americans in states without such protection.
+In November 2013, ENDA passed the Senate 64-32, and it is now up to the House to protect LGBT Americans in states without such protection.
 No one should go to work every day afraid of being fired, and so Congresswoman Speier is a staunch cosponsor.
-She also supports:
+In March 2014, she signed onto a letter with more than 175 senators and representatives calling on the President to issue an executive order banning contractors from receiving federal government contracts unless they have a policy prohibiting discrimination based on sexual orientation and gender identity.
+Speier also supports:

 • the Domestic Partnership Benefits & Obligations Act, which extends employment and retirement benefits to domestic partners of federal employees.
 Making the demise of DOMA a reality for LGBT federal employees, the bill would enable them to live in states that do not recognize same-sex marriage equality.
 She also joined 109 Members of Congress in signing a letter encouraging President Obama to issue an executive order to prohibit federal contractors from discriminating in the workplace based on an individual’s sexual orientation or gender identity.